-- The 1st payment is due by the 15th day of the 4th month of the taxable year (this payment may not be less than the minimum franchise tax, if applicable). - The 2nd, 3rd, and 4th installments are due and payable by the 15th day of the 6th, 9th, and 12th months respectively, of the taxable year.
+- The 1st payment is due on the 15th day of the 4th month of the taxable year.
+This payment may not be less than the minimum franchise tax plus QSub annual tax, if applicable. - The 2nd, 3rd, and 4th installments are due and payable on the 15th day of the 6th, 9th, and 12th months, respectively, of the taxable year.